DamonOehlman/skyportal/README.md

 Open the portal using the portal data that has been retrieved from a find operation.

+### skyportal.read(portal, callback)

+Read data from the portal.

 ### skyportal.send(bytes, portal, callback)

 Send a chunk of bytes to the portal.
 If required the device appropriate command prefix will be prepended to the bytes before sending.

+## Commands

+These are command generators for commands supported on the device.

 ### activate